 Hip pain and hip problems are common complaints among young adults.
 In the young adult population, many cases of hip pain (such as labral tears) may be caused by sports-related injuries or everyday activities.
 Yet another lesser-known cause may be a structural abnormality known as hip dysplasia, a condition that has been diagnosed more frequently over the years in the young adult population.

 “For a young adult with hip dysplasia, the hip is not formed completely correctly.
 The hip socket and ball portion of the upper thighbone might not be completely concentric and could subsequently cause a pinch in the hip,” said Dr. Matthew Goldman, an orthopaedic surgeon at Baldwin Bone and Joint who is an expert on the hip.

 Why would this be the case?
-Although hip dysplasia is a congenital condition (present at birth) that is routinely screened for, some cases are not detected at the time or so mild that it is left untreated until it becomes a noticeable hip problem, according to the American Academy of Orthopaedic Surgeons.
+Although hip dysplasia is a congenital condition (present at birth) that is routinely screened for, some cases are not detected at the time or are so mild that it is left untreated until they become a noticeable hip problem, according to the American Academy of Orthopaedic Surgeons.